The Power Domination Toolbox: Optimizations

-For example, in the mutated Zim graph in Figure~\ref{Figure:MutatedZimGraph1} we observe both terminal and non-terminal paths.
-After the PDT contracts the network, the mutated Zim graph becomes the Zim graph shown in Figure~\ref{Figure:ZimGraph1}.
-As such, each PDS of the Zim graph is also a PDS of the mutated Zim graph.
+Due to the nature of the zero forcing step, we have an opportunity to reduce propagation time via contraction.
+Paths on vertices with degree less than 3 are contracted via Algorithm~\ref{alg:contraction}.
+We will then show that this contraction yields a graph with minimum PDSs that are also minimum PDSs of the input graph.

+Algorithm \ref{alg:contraction} contracts subgraphs of the input graph to either a single vertex, or a pair of adjacent vertices.
+Figure \ref{fig:singletoncontractions} provides examples of when Algorithm \ref{alg:contraction} contracts $H$ to a single vertex which corresponds to the conditional statements on lines 2, 4, and 6.
+Figure \ref{fig:adjacentcontractions} provides the example of when Algorithm \ref{alg:contraction} contracts $H$ to a pair of adjacent vertices which corresponds to the conditional statement on line 8.

+A minimum power dominating set for the contracted graph resulting from Algorithm~\ref{alg:contraction} corresponds to a minimum power dominating set of the input graph.

+\begin{theorem} Let $G$ be a graph and let $G'$ be the result of contracting $G$ via Algorithm~\ref{alg:contraction}.
+A minimum power dominating set of $G'$ corresponds to a minimum power dominating set of $G$.
+Therefore, $\pdn{G}=\pdn{G'}$. \end{theorem}

+\begin{proof} We will begin with a minimum power dominating set $S$ of $G$ and demonstrate a corresponding minimum power dominating set of $G'$.
+For any vertex $v\in S$, if $v\not\in V(G')$, then $v$ is a degree 1 or 2 vertex in $G$ that was contracted to create $G'$.
+Note that as $S$ is minimum, there cannot be 2 adjacent such vertices in $S$.
+Replace each vertex $v$ with its corresponding contracted vertex and call this set $S'$.
+The power domination process on $G'$ with initial set $S'$ proceeds analogously to the power domination process on $G$ with initial set $S$, with removed observations along the contracted paths.

+Next, consider a power dominating set $S'$ of $G'$.
+For any vertex $x\in S'$, if $x\not\in V(G)$, then $x$ is the result of contracting degree 1 or 2 vertices in $G$.
+Replace each such $x$ with one of the corresponding vertices and call the resulting set $S$.
+The power domination process on $G$ with initial set $S$ proceeds analogously to the power domination process on $G'$ with initial set $S'$, with added observations along the non-contracted paths.

+We have shown corresponding minimum power dominating sets of the same size for $G$ and $G'$ and so $\pdn{G}=\pdn{G'}$. \end{proof}

-Contracting paths like this offers an improvement in propagation time through the network during the zero forcing step.
-Contracting the network is done in linear time, while the propagation steps it eliminates from the power domination process is potentially exponential.
-This is a novel method of the PDT that dramatically improves run-time on networks that demonstrate substructures of long chains compared to MRZG.
+Contracting the graph is done in linear time, while the propagation steps it eliminates from the power domination process is potentially exponential.
+This is a novel method of the PDT that dramatically improves run-time on graphs that demonstrate substructures of long chains compared to the JL-BW algorithm.
+Table~\ref{tab:contractiontimes} outlines the average run-time to contract random graphs of varying size.